Takumi Precision Engineering

 Commenting on the changes, Gerry Reynolds, said: “The last year has been a particularly difficult one for our staff and their families, our customers and our business.
 But, thanks to government supports and an amazing job from our team, we have weathered the storm and are now able to prepare to rebuild for the future.
 I am confident about our targets to double our revenues to €20m and add 60 new jobs in the next four years.

-The company has also announced the creation of a newly formed advisory board.
+The company has also announced the creation of a newly-formed advisory board.
 Gerry Reynolds will lead the advisory board and Takumi would like to welcome John Moran and Gene Leonard as the other members.
-Limerick’s John Moran who needs no introduction has a long association with the Takumi founder Gerry Reynolds dating back to U12 hurling in Mungret.
+Limerick’s John Moran, who needs no introduction, has a long association with the Takumi founder Gerry Reynolds, dating back to U12 hurling in Mungret.
 Gene Leonard of LBS business systems has acted as a management consultant for the business for some years.
-Takumi board directors and management look forward to regular engagements and receipt of advice on the strategic direction of the business into the future from this advisory board.
+Takumi board directors and management look forward to regular engagements and receipt of advice on the strategic direction of the business in the future from this advisory board.

-Colm Diggins has over 21 years’ experience will move into the role of Technical Sales, concentrating on the onboarding of new business particularly for the newly acquired 5 axis waterjet.
+Colm Diggins, with over 21 years of experience, will move into the role of Technical Sales, concentrating on the onboarding of new business, particularly for the newly acquired 5 axis waterjet.

-Quality and Innovation continue to set the standard and Takumi are proud to see their people develop from within.
+Quality and Innovation continue to set the standard and Takumi are proud to see its people develop from within.
 LIT graduate Maeve Guilfoyle takes up the mantle as Quality Manager from Steve Christopher.
-Steve moves to role of Regulatory Affairs Manager to lead Takumi`s acquisition of further regulatory approvals in near future.
-The Quality Department expands with an additional graduate, Quality Engineer, Andrew McMahon.
+Steve moves to the role of Regulatory Affairs Manager to lead Takumi`s acquisition of further regulatory approvals in the near future.
+The Quality Department expands with an additional graduate, Quality Engineer Andrew McMahon.

 Mike O’Neill, current Maintenance & Facilities Manager, takes on the additional responsibility for R&D, innovation and new technologies.

-Across other areas of the business Cian O’Brien, a recent graduate of UL, has joined in a supply chain & procurement role.
-LIT graduates Shane Reddy and Joanna Wieczorek join in the role of a manufacturing engineer and CNC operator and setter respectively.
+Across other areas of the business Cian O’Brien, a recent graduate of UL has joined in a supply chain & procurement role.
+LIT graduates Shane Reddy and Joanna Wieczorek join in the role of manufacturing engineer and CNC operator and setter respectively.

 Commenting on his appointment, Gene Leonard said “I was honoured to be invited to join the advisory board of Takumi Precision.
 I am very proud to be associated with the company and look forward to an exciting future for both the company and the Takumi Team.”